misterblack1/agfa_compugraphics_9000ps/README.md

 # Agfa Compugraphic 9000PS Reverse Engineering Project

-A from-scratch machine language monitor and replacement ROM firmware for the **Agfa Compugraphic 9000PS** RIP main processor board, built entirely through hardware reverse engineering.

 As seen on a video series on [Adrian's Digital Basement](https://www.youtube.com/@adriansdigitalbasement)

-Original firmware and drive image on [archive.org](https://archive.org/details/agfa-computgraphi-9000-ps)

-Repo for the Agfa I/O Board Reverse Engineering on [Github.com](https://github.com/misterblack1/agfa_ebs_pnafati)

----

 ## What is This?

+A from-scratch machine language monitor and replacement ROM firmware for the **Agfa Compugraphic 9000PS** RIP main processor board, built entirely through hardware reverse engineering.
 The Agfa Compugraphic 9000PS PostScript Level 1 RIP (Raster Image Processor) designed in 1986 built around a **Motorola 68020** CPU at 16 MHz with 4 MB of RAM.
 This project is a **complete replacement firmware** that provides:

 - **Interactive machine language monitor** - memory examine/edit, fill, move, hex dump, register display, S-record load/dump, and more
 - **EhBASIC 3.54** - embedded 68K BASIC interpreter, launchable from the monitor prompt